kenpeter/zend_auth_flow/readme.md

 https://kenpeter4444.zendesk.com/access/unauthenticated?client_id=zend_auth_flow&return_to=https%3A%2F%2Fkenpeter4444.zendesk.com%2Foauth%2Fauthorizations%2Fnew%3Fresponse_type%3Dcode%26client_id%3Dzend_auth_flow%26scope%3Dread%2520write

-where you have change to input your username and passowrd.
+where you have a chance to input your username and passowrd.

 Use the following dummy detail to login: